-All amendments to a bill reported from the Committee of the Whole \$337.
-Committee of the Whole amendments in the House.
-House (IV, 4871) in the order in which they are reported, although they may be inconsistent, one with another (IV, 4881, 4882) and are subject to amendment ported, although they may be inconsistent, one with another (IV, 4881, 4882), and are subject to amendment in the House unless the previous question is ordered but must be voted on by the House as a whole (IV, 4883-4892; VIII, 2426).
+All amendments to a bill reported from the Committee of the Whole stand on an equal footing and must be voted on by the House (IV, 4871) in the order in which they are reported, although they may be inconsistent, one with another (IV, 4881, 4882), and are subject to amendment in the House unless the previous question is ordered

+(VIII, 2419).
+Two amendments being reported as distinct were considered independently, although apparently one was a proviso attaching to the other (IV, 4905); and an entire and distinct amendment may not be divided, but must be voted on by the House as a whole (IV, 4883-4892; VIII, 2426).
 It is a frequent practice for the House by unanimous consent, to act at once on all the amendments to a bill reported from the Committee of the Whole, but it is the right of any Member to demand a separate vote on any amendment (IV, 4893, 4894; VIII, 2419).
 Where a special rule permits en bloc consideration of certain amendments in Committee of the Whole, those amendments if reported back to the House may also be considered en bloc for a separate vote in the House on demand of any Member (Speaker O'Neill, Sept.
 7, 1978, p.
 28425).
 A Member may demand a separate vote in the House on an amendment to a committee amendment in the nature of a substitute adopted in the Committee of the Whole where the bill is being considered under a special rule permitting separate votes in the House on any of the amendments adopted in the Committee of the Whole to the bill or committee amendment (Sept.
 30, 1971, p.
 34337), but where a special rule "self-executes" an amendment as a modification of an amendment in the nature of a substitute to be considered as an original bill, that modification is not separately voted on upon demand in the House (Speaker Foley, Feb.
 3, 1993, p.
 2043).
 A Member may withdraw a demand for a separate vote in the House on an amendment reported from Committee of the Whole before the Speaker's putting the question thereon, and unanimous consent is not required (May 28, 1987, p.
 14030).
 When demand is made for separate votes in the House on several amendments adopted in the Committee of the Whole, the amendments are voted on in the House in the order in which they appear in the bill (July 24, 1968, pp. 23093-95; May 28, 1987, p.
 14030; June 11, 1997, p.
 10654), except when amendments have been considered under a special rule prescribing the order for their consideration where the bill is considered as read, in which case they are voted on upon demand in the order in which considered in Committee of the Whole (Mar.
 11, 1993, p.
 4733; Mar.
 25, 1993, pp. 6358, 6359).
-For automatic reconsideration in the House of amendments where the votes of Delegates and the Resident Commissioner are decisive, see § 985, infra.
+For automatic reconsideration in the House of amendments if the votes of Delegates and the Resident Commissioner are decisive, see